AndrewLJackson/SIBER/README.md

 ## Frequently Asked Questions (FAQs)
 * __How do I make isotope plots in ggplot?__ - see the vignette "Plot-SIA-ggplot2" included in versions >2.1.4
 * __Why are my community-level estimates of TA are zero or NA__ - This will arise if you have less than three groups (e.g. species) comprising a community.
 A triangle with three non-collinear points is the minimum requirement to draw a polygon and so if you have only one or two groups, the area of the TA is zero at best or possibly NA.
+* __Error: .onLoad failed in loadNamespace() for 'rjags', details:__ - and similar errors referring to DLLs and dylib etc...
+This is mostly due to not having the standalone software JAGS installed, or an out of date version that is no longer supported.
+You can check your latest release and download instructions at [JAGS](https://mcmc-jags.sourceforge.io)

 ## Help, Assistance and Queries
 In the first instance, queries about analyses or problems with the software can be posted [here on github](https://github.com/AndrewLJackson/SIBER/issues).
 Please post a [minimal worked examples](https://www.r-bloggers.com/2013/05/writing-a-minimal-working-example-mwe-in-r/) so that we can recreate the problem and offer solutions.